DIY Outdoor Table Runner (or Any Table, Really)

-I decided one night I wanted to make a table runner for the new outdoor table I built one night, and by 11 AM the next morning, it was done.
+I decided one night I wanted to make a table runner for the new outdoor table I built, and by 11 AM the next morning, I’d finished it.

 Because I’m a bit impulsive with projects sometimes.
 And it was bad weather and I knew I needed something to work on inside while Ramona napped.

 So I packed R up and we went out to Jo-Ann bright and early.
 I usually take forever picking out a fabric, but since we were running up against nap time, I chose quickly.
 This was good and bad.
 Good because I didn’t waste time being indecisive, bad because I bought the wrong size.
 But it was a clearance fabric that I had eyed before—I just didn’t have a project for it.
 I ended up having to cut the fabric into two pieces to make a runner long enough for my table.
 If your fabric is long enough for your runner, go ahead and skip to step 3 🙂

 Here’s what I used for my DIY outdoor table runner:

 - Pins, scissors

 - Iron, ironing board, starch